 Here’s a quick tip that will help those of you who edit on the sofa using a laptop in front of Netflix!
 (Only me?!)

 Trying to edit photos on a small laptop screen isn’t fun, but more and more of us seem to be doing it.

 Whether you have a 13”, 15” or 17” laptop screen, you can always use more of your screen’s real estate to display the active image.

 You may already know the useful ‘Tab’ shortcut, whereby each time you click the Tab button on your keyboard, your editing panels appear and disappear to give your active image more room.

 There’s also a neat trick that’s hidden away which will tidy up your side panels when they’re not in use, and then expand only on the tool that you’re using.

 To do this, simply right click on any of the tool panel titles on the right of your screen, and select ‘Solo Mode’.

 This will save you lots of time spent scrolling up and down and clicking to open and close tool panels.

 If you’re following Lightroom speed best practices and creating new catalogs each year, you’ve probably got a few different catalogs by now.

-Catalogs are Lightroom’s annoying way of organising files – unlike which simply reference files from their existing location, Lightroom forces you to copy or move them into a catalog.
+Catalogs are Lightroom’s annoying way of organising files – unlike other photo editors which simply reference files from their existing location, Lightroom forces you to copy or move them into a catalog.